FestiveAkp/cs426_Pillai_Akash_Asgn5/README.md

-Can walk through entire house, trying to fix whatever the cat has messed up Is controlled simultaneously (can be played as while human is being played as) Movement controlled by WASD keys, camera controlled by mouse If the cat has turned off gravity, press down arrow key to cancel that action
+Can walk through entire house, trying to fix whatever the cat has messed up Is controlled simultaneously (can be played as while human is being played as) Movement controlled by WASD keys, camera controlled by mouse If the cat has turned off gravity, repeatedly press down arrow key to cancel that action

 **Cat**
 Controlled by client (one player)